Plaistow Hill Primary and Nursery School

 Our Meetings

-The School Council meet regularly and are involved in making decisions about all aspects of school life.
+The School Parliament meet regularly and are involved in making decisions about all aspects of school life.
 They achieve this through:

 1. Consulting with children in their classes, listening to their views and concerns and sharing these during meetings

-2. Consulting with adults e.g. the Headteacher and sharing their collective ideas to help make decisions with Mrs Edmonds
+2. Consulting with adults e.g. the Headteacher and sharing their collective ideas to help make decisions with Mrs Ingram

 3. Reporting to all members of school

-The School Council is also responsible for organising and running events to raise money for charities, representing their classes in assemblies and outside events.
+The School Parliament are also responsible for organising and running events to raise money for charities, representing their classes in assemblies and outside events.